 - is an en-dash; that is, a dash the width of the letter "n" in the font you are using.
 Type at least one character, a space, one or two hyphens, another space, and at least one more letter, then a space.
 The one or two hyphens will be replaced by an en-dash. - is an em-dash; that is, a dash the width of the letter "m" in the font you are using.
 Type at least one character, two hyphens, and at least one more character, then a space.
 The two hyphens will be replaced by an em-dash.

+The key difference is that an en-dash is written with spaces around it and an em-dash is not.
 See the Help for more details.
 For other methods of inserting dashes, see the Writer Guide.